futsum/project-medicalNoShow/README.md

 ![Status by MonthII](https://user-images.githubusercontent.com/2644463/30725193-09eaed9a-9f00-11e7-9600-27f53c9f24a3.PNG)

 There seems to be slightly more no-shows in younger (roughly below 45) ages than older ones.
-Also, long waiting period was observed for children and adults with age roughly above 35 years old.
+Also, long waiting periods were observed for children and adults with ages roughly above 35 years old.

 ![Age Awaitint Time](https://user-images.githubusercontent.com/2644463/31311662-244fbf6a-ab6e-11e7-92c7-c95324aad298.PNG)